bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.03 - 06.06.2014 =
+* New : The Polish language file is added.
+* New : The Ukrainian language file is added.
+* New : Renew captcha automaticly if was entered wrong value (thanks to Yaroslav Rogoza, github.com/rogyar).
+* Update : We updated all functionality for wordpress 3.9.1.
+* Bugfix : Problem with checking captcha for sites with https was fixed.

 = V1.02 - 03.04.2014 =
 * Update : Screenshots are updated.
 * Update : BWS plugins section is updated.